 The rest of the settlers pushed onward prepared to face these dangers.
 After fifteen-hundred miles of voyaging across the Gulf of Mexico, the colonists had yet to meet any of the perils posed by the inhabitants of Saint Domingue.
 They rejoiced when they first sighted land near Atchafalaya Bay, only a hundred miles away from the Mississippi.
-But in a mistake that haunted La Salle and his colonists for years, instead of turning east toward the Mississippi, La Salle confusedly sailed in the opposite direction—toward Texas.
+But in a mistake that haunted La Salle and his colonists for years, instead of turning east toward the Mississippi, La Salle confusedly sailed in the opposite direction—west toward Texas.
 Growing farther away from his true destination every passing day, the French cavalier supposed Matagorda Bay to be an outlet of the great river and landed on Texas’s shores.

 La Salle established a temporary fort on Matagorda Island and then erected a permanent fort, Fort Saint-Louis, on the mainland near a sizable waterway today called Garcitas Creek.
 La Salle was five hundred miles away from the Mississippi, and he was one thousand miles away from the nearest other French settlement.
-La Salle soon realized his mistake—that Matagorda Bay was not “the mouth of one of the branches of the Mississippi.”
+The explorer soon realized his mistake—that Matagorda Bay was not “the mouth of one of the branches of the Mississippi.”
 He spent the rest of his life searching in vain for this river.

 The six settlers who deserted the expedition in Saint Domingue ultimately were executed for piracy by the Spanish.
 The rest of the settlers who now resided in a beautiful country filled with “fields of wildflowers,” an “infinite number of bison,” and “lakes and rivers full of fish,” fared only a little better.